arashnm80/arashnm80.github.io/handbook/leave-or-total-war-for-narrow-possibility-to-live.md

 - **leave** the game

 our choice involves many factors like probabilities & chance, hardship, personality, costs & benefits, time, hope, beliefs, ... . it can be only one of them or a combo with different shares of each one.

+if current one is good enough then fine, enjoy staying in it. but if not, leave or total war for narrow possibility to live.